-- Monaco has a small military force although has no navy or air force.
+- Although Monaco has a small military force, it has no navy or air force.
 The military defence of the Principality is the responsibility of France.

 - Until 2002 Monaco would have become French were the royal line to die out.

 - The official religion of the Principality is Roman Catholicism, although freedom of other religions is guaranteed by the constitution.